fleetdm/fleet/handbook/brand.md

 The following is our handy guide to editor bliss at Fleet, but first, let's start by looking at some common content types that require an editor pass.

-- Recently merged Pull Requests to the handbook and docs.
+- How do you find recently merged Pull Requests for the handbook and docs?
-- Articles, release posts, and press releases.
+- What is the best way to edit articles, release posts, and press releases?
-- Social media posts
+- Look into the editor protocol for social media posts.

-### How to edit recently merged Pull Requests to the handbook and docs
+### How to edit recently merged Pull Requests for the handbook and docs

 We approach editing retrospectively for pull requests (PRs) to handbook and docs pages.
 Remember our goal above about moving quickly and reducing time to value for our contributors?
 By editing for typos and grammatical errors after-the-fact, we avoid the editor becoming a bottleneck who blocks PRs from being merged quickly.
 Here's how to do it: